User guide

 When distributed event brokers (that is, other than the default one) are being used, events other than the ones relating to the life cycles of schedulers and workers, will be sent to all schedulers and workers connected to that event broker.

-Clean-up of expired jobs and schedules
+Clean-up of expired jobs, job results and schedules

 Deployment